IntentArchitect/Docs/articles/module-building/designers/designer-scripting/designer-scripting.md

 ## Manually triggered scripts

-Scripts can triggered manually by creating a `Run Script Option` menu item against a Package, Element or Association.
+Scripts can triggered manually by creating a `Run Script Option` context-menu item against a Package, Element or Association.

-### Example: Adding a script to a classes in the Domain designer
+### Example: Adding a script context-menu option

-We can add a menu option to our `Class` elements in the Domain designer in the following way.
+In this scenario we want to add a context-menu option to our `Class` elements in the Domain designer.
+We can achieve this in the following way:

 ![Designers Folder](images/manual-script-example-add-script-option.png)